Devasy23/Hwiz/health_analyzer/IMPLEMENTATION_GUIDE.md

-# Health Analyzer - Implementation Guide
+# LabLens - Implementation Guide

 ## 🎯 Project Overview

-This document provides a complete implementation guide for the Health Analyzer app - a Flutter application that uses AI to analyze blood reports and track health trends over time.
+This document provides a complete implementation guide for the LabLens app - a Flutter application that uses AI to analyze blood reports and track health trends over time.

 ## 📂 Project Structure Created